magnuskiro/magnuskiro.github.com/tech/cicd_evaluations.md

 # Evaluating CICD solutions

+The gut feeling of choice is github or Jenkins.

+I might be biased in the matter, so take this with a pinch of salt.

 ## Bitbucket
 Cloud and on-prem server.
 Cloud has pipeline functionality, this is lacking on the on-prem server.